We’ve split the guide by the two factors that often cause refusals or expensive quotes and excesses – personal circumstances and your house.

 Once you’ve joined our home insurance for non-standard homes group you can get a quote online rather than spending hours on the phone to an insurer.
 If you join our group you'll also get 10% cashback.

 Not to be confused with subsidence, landslip is the “downward movement of sloping ground” and heave is the “upward movement of the ground beneath the buildings as a result of the soil expanding”, according to a Financial Services Authority definition from 2011.

 Homes that are affected by either will face similar problems to those with subsidence.

-Architectural features make buildings unique but they can also push up insurance premiums.
+Architectural features such as thatched roofs make buildings unique but they can also push up insurance premiums.
 Many issues relating to construction need to be taken into account, here are three common design features that HomeProtect covers:

 - Barn conversion These are one-of-a-kind constructions so it’s worth approaching a specialist insurer that will take into account the competence of the builder, the type of building materials used and the extent of conversion carried out.
 Our home insurance partner can insure box construction barns, cruck framed barns, and post and truss barns.

 - Timber frame Having a timber frame reveals little about a building – it could be a modern eco-home, 16th century Tudor property or a mix of timber frame and brick walls.
 Those properties will have very different insurance needs so it is important to give an insurer as much information as possible about the building.
 Insurers’ concerns may include fires and flooding.

 - Flat roof Flat roofs can put homes at risk from collecting water that can then cause damp and leaks that will damage the rooms below.
 HomeProtect, which provides insurance for our non-standard homes group, will cover roofs that feature materials such as felt, EPDM, rubber and grass.

 Both HomeProtect and CoverBuilder will cover homes with 100% flat roofs.